Last updated on January 19th, 2023 at 06:25 am

 VCR stands for Video Cassette Recorder and VHS stands for Video Home System.
-VCR is a machine (video player) and VHS is a video tape.
-Video can be recorded into a VHS tape via a video camera or from television.
-There are also pre-recorded movies available in VHS
+VCR is a machine (video player) and VHS is a videotape.
+Video can be recorded on a VHS tape via a video camera or from television.
+There are also pre-recorded movies available on VHS

 VCR and VHS work together.
-However, there’s a difference between them as you’ll see from the following explanation.
+However, there’s a difference between them as you’ll see in the following sections of this VHS wiki.

 VHS stands for Video Home System.

-When recorded at lower speeds (LP), the quality will be much lower.
+When recorded at lower speeds (LP), you get a longer recording time.
+However, the quality will be much lower.